 From the mouths of the C.C.P., government censorship of cinema in China is rationalized in nationalist language.
 This rationalization started in the early years of the People's Republic, when all film studios in China were nationalized and cinema was treated as a cultural product that could support broader social processes with "propaganda and thought work" (xuanchuan sixiang gongzuo).
-During this period, the film bureau responsible for overseeing the form and content of Chinese film production promoted the aesthetic of socialist realism, much like the Soviet Union (Meyer-Clement, 2017).
-The style of socialist realism is now out-of-date, especially because China has been opened to Hollywood, but the C.C.P. maintains its interest in what a film shows and says.
-A film can be entertaining, and even have some of the gloss of a Hollywood film, but approval for exhibition in China must be sought from the State Administration of Press, Publication, Radio, Film and Television (S.A.P.P.R.F.T.).
+During this period, the film bureau responsible for overseeing Chinese film production promoted the aesthetic of socialist realism, much like the Soviet Union (Meyer-Clement, 2017).
+Fewer directors are using the style of socialist realism, in part because China has been opened to Hollywood cinema, but the C.C.P. maintains its interest in what a film shows and says to Chinese audiences.
+A film can be entertaining, and even have some of the gloss of a Hollywood film, but approval for exhibition in China must be sought from state censors (formerly the State Administration of Press, Publication, Radio, Film and Television (S.A.P.P.R.F.T.); as of 2018, the Propaganda Department of the Central Committee) (Song, 2018).

-The standards of the S.A.P.P.R.F.T. require that all films in China, both of domestic and foreign origin, adhere to "the principles of the Chinese Constitution and maintain social morality" (O'Connor & Armstrong, 2015, 9).
-These standards are maintained through the prohibition of certain images and scenes that depict demons or supernaturalism, crime or any other illicit or illegal actions within China's borders, disparagement of the People's Liberation Army and police, and anything that could be perceived as anti-China-including merely damaging Chinese sites or monuments (O'Connor & Armstrong, 2015, 9).
+State censors require that all films in China, both of domestic and foreign origin, adhere to "the principles of the Chinese Constitution and maintain social morality" (O'Connor & Armstrong, 2015, p.
+9).
+These standards are maintained through the prohibition of certain images and scenes that depict "demons or supernaturalism, crime or any other illicit or illegal actions within China's borders, disparagement of the People's Liberation Army and police, and anything that could be perceived as anti-China-including merely damaging Chinese sites or monuments" (O'Connor & Armstrong, 2015, p.